Edyth-K/Edyth-K/README.md

 - 👯 I’m looking for a role in back-end engineering or game programming!
 - 🎓 B.Sc. in Computer Science @ Toronto Metropolitan University (June 2024).
-- 💻 Recently completed [Marine Legacy](https://edyth-k.itch.io/marine-legacy) (May 2024) for a [Game Jam](https://itch.io/jam/-pixel-game-jam-2024)!
-Try it out!
 - 🌱 Currently learning:
   - AI with Python via CS50AI
-- ⚡ Avid gamer; if I'm not coding you can find me raiding in FFXIV or grinding out games of TFT!
+- ⚡ Avid gamer; MMORPG enthusiast and casual gacha enjoyer.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/kelvin-dela-cruz/)!
 <!--
 **Edyth-K/Edyth-K** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 💻 Recently completed [Marine Legacy](https://edyth-k.itch.io/marine-legacy) (May 2024) for a [Game Jam](https://itch.io/jam/-pixel-game-jam-2024)!
+Try it out!
 - 💻 I'm currently a Software Engineer I.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...